Yalarp/Yalarp/README.md

 <br/>

-> *"First, solve the problem.
-Then, write the code."*
+> *"Code is like humor.
+When you have to explain it, it's bad."*
 >
-> — John Johnson
+> — Cory House

 <br/>